-I share a lot of information about Startups and funding 💰, so I figured it was time to write something that broke down what each funding stage means, how much is typically raised and what the investors tend to look for at each stage of funding.
+I share a lot of information about Startups and funding 💰, so I figured it was time to write something that broke down startup funding stages means, how much is typically raised and what the investors tend to look for at each stage of funding.

-I also had a secondary reason, I want to help our customers better understand our data so that their products and services can be better positioned to their ideal customers.
+I had a secondary reason, I want to help Prelo customers better understand our data so that their products and services can be better positioned to their ideal customers.

 So many people have asked me how the funding stages work.
 I have a broad view having been in the Startup space for sometime.
 Needless to say, I decided to do a little more digging and I’ve provided a quick guide below.